 The federal government considers cannabis a controlled substance in the same category as other hard drugs such as cocaine, heroin, etc. The Controlled Substances Act (“CSA”) makes it illegal to sell controlled substances across state lines.
 Specifically, the CSA prohibits, among other things, manufacturing, distributing, dispensing, or possessing …. marijuana and any material or preparation containing marijuana.
 21 U.S.C. §§812, 841(a)(1), 844(a).

 Although you cannot apply for a trademark in connection with cannabis products on a federal level, you can take other steps to protect and build your brand.

 Cannabusiness Brand and State Trademarks

 For various reasons, obtaining a federal trademark registration with the USPTO is the most popular choice for brand owners.
-However, in addition to federal registration with the USPTO, each State also offers trademark registration and protection.
+However, in addition to federal registration with the USPTO, each state also offers trademark protection.

 State registration offers a way to protect your brand from local competition and prevent them from infringing your brand.
-Each State has their own application process and typically ask for the same information as a Federal trademark application.
-That information includes, but is not limited to: (a) the date of first use, owner information, classes of goods/services covered, and a description of the mark; and (e) a specimen showing use.
+Each state has their own application process and typically ask for the same information as a Federal trademark application.
+That information includes, but is not limited to: (a) the date of first use; (b) ownership information; (c) classes of goods/services covered; (d) a description of the mark; and (e) a specimen showing use.

-While you won’t be able to use State trademark law to stop infringers in other States, a State registration can be used to stop infringers within that State.
-Thus, state trademark registration is a viable option for businesses looking to build a brand and establish themselves in the local market.
+While you won’t be able to use State trademark law to stop infringers in other States, a state registration can be used to stop infringers within your State.
+Thus, a state trademark registration is a viable option for businesses looking to build a brand and establish themselves in the local market.

-Keep in mind that you cannot create “fake” product lines or services.
+Keep in mind that you should not create “fake” product lines or services.
 When applying to renew your trademark, you’re required to sign an affidavit stating that your sales have been continuous.
 Failure to maintain your sales could result in your trademark registration getting abandoned (or canceled if there is fraud involved).